sk-/backport_collections/README.rst

   argument named ``self``.
 The error is ``TypeError: update() got multiple values for keyword argument 'self'``.
   Additionally the keyword argument cannot be called ``other`` either as it will think it is the full dict.
 No error is raised in this case.

-* In Python 2.6 Issue 16373 is not fixed: Recursion error comparing comparable and noncomparable

-* In Python 2.6 Issue 8743 is not fixed: Set interoperability with real sets
+* In Python 2.6 Issue 8743 is not fully fixed: Set interoperability with real sets

 License